subsyncit/subsyncit/SERVER-SETUP.md

 General requirement: a server with the following installed and setup:

 * Subversion
-* Apache2
-* mod_dav_svn
+* Apache2 with mod_dav_svn

 # Non-standard Apache2 settings

-These are the settings you'll need ADD to change in Apache's .conf file to allow Subsyncit modes of operation:
+These are the settings you'll need ADD to change in Apache's .conf file after a "default" install.
+These allow Subsyncit modes of operation, but do not stop Subversion operating as a normal install for subversion's own clients:

 ```
 <Location /svn>